 Geena Davis’ exuberant performance is the film’s strongest and most vivid element, though her Supporting Oscar nomination was questionable; many believed she deserved a lead nomination since her role is sizeable and crucial to the narrative.
 Kasdan was snubbed by his colleagues at the Directors Branch, but the screenplay was nominated.

 The story provides a new romantic myth for the 1980s, a time of widespread marriage and hoped-for birth.
 But, with the exceptions of the Geena Davis sequences, the movie is flat and mute.
 “The Accidental Tourist” is a bizarre date movie, one more suitable for darker times of lower expectations.

 Released in prime Oscar time, in December, the film won Best Picture from the New York Film Critics Circle.
-However, the Best Picture Oscar nomination of "The Accidental Tourist," the only psychological drama that year, caught critics by surprise.
+However, the Best Picture Oscar nomination of “The Accidental Tourist,” the only psychological drama that year, caught many critics and industry members by surprise.